ShunSakurai/check_forbidden/README.md

 ![UI](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_ui.png)

 ## Description
-Even though [memoQ](https://www.memoq.com/) can check forbidden source and target term pairs using the term base, and can check forbidden characters using the QA settings, it cannot check **only forbidden target terms** regardless of the corresponding source terms.
+[memoQ](https://www.memoq.com/) allows us to check forbidden source and target term pairs using the term base, and check forbidden terms using the QA settings.
+However, it takes time to add each forbidden term one by one, choosing the settings.
-Using this tool, you can quickly narrow down and spot the forbidden terms used in memoQ bilingual files.
+Using this tool, you can quickly narrow down and spot the forbidden terms used in memoQ bilingual files, by using a term list in CSV format.
 You can also use the regex (regular expressions).
 It helps you efficiently maintain the translation quality.
+(memoQ recently did a great [update](https://www.memoq.com/memoq-build-june) and now allows us to check only forbidden target terms regardless of the corresponding source terms.
+Hope they will support CSV import to QA settings soon, like we do for term base.)

 For example, you can use this tool in the following situations: